iotaledger/wasp/tools/evm_deposit_frontend/README.md

 # EVM Deposit Frontend

-A minimalistic frontend PoC which allows the user to fill up a specific EVM address on Wasp L2 chains.
+A minimalistic frontend PoC which allows the user to fill up a specific EVM address on Wasp L2 chains with funds.

 Funds will be requested from a faucet and be sent to the selected address.